Counting filter restricted paths in $\mathbb{Z}^2$ lattice: Conclusion

 \section{Conclusion}

 In this paper we explored two-dimensional lattice path model with a periodic arrangement of multiple filter restrictions.
 We introduced two types of filters and counted numbers of paths descending from $(0,0)$ to $(M,N)$ in different configurations.
 We started by considering two filter restrictions and proceeded to multiple filters arranged periodically.
 Using reflection principle we obtained exact formulas for number of descending paths in considered configurations.
-As it was mentioned earlier the ''filter'' appears naturally in the context of representation theory of $U_q(\mathfrak{sl}_2)$.
-This will be explained and explored in the coming paper \cite{LPRS}.

-One can extend the set of steps by adding steps of length $m$.
-The case of the walk with an extended set of steps remains unexplored.
-This situation corresponds to tensor powers of $m$-dimensional irreducible representation and for large enough values of $m$ to an indecomposable representation.
-The numbers of descending paths in this case will correspond to the multiplicities of modules in tensor power decomposition of the representation corresponding to the length of step $m$.
+As it was mentioned earlier the filter appears naturally in the context of representation theory of quantum groups at roots of unity: \begin{itemize} \item Lattice path model considered in the present paper and depicted in Figure \ref{figth3} can be used to obtain the model, weighted numbers of paths of which reproduce recurrence relations for the multiplicities in decomposition of tensor powers of fundamental representation of $U_q({\mathfrak{sl}_2})$ with divided powers, where $q$ is a root of unity.
+In order to do so one needs to consider all filters of type $1$ instead of the ones of type $2$ and add long steps.
+The resultant model is depicted in Figure \ref{LPMUQ}.

+This can be seen as a folding transformation of the model considered in the present paper, which is schematically depicted in Figure \ref{folding1}.

+This model was studied in \cite{S} and its asymptotic analysis will be carried in \cite{LPRS}. \item Similarly to the application above, lattice path model considered in the present paper is also of use for deriving formulas for multiplicities in case of the small quantum group $u_q({\mathfrak{sl}_2})$.
+One needs to restrict it to the first two strips and add one sequence of long steps with double multiplicities.
+The resultant model is depicted in Figure \ref{LPMsmallUQ}.

+This can be seen as a folding transformation of the model considered in the present paper with identification of the layers, which is schematically depicted in Figure \ref{folding2}.

+Full analysis of this model will be carried in \cite{LPRS}. \item One can obtain $u_q({\mathfrak{sl}_2})$ from restricting $U_q({\mathfrak{sl}_2})$ with divided powers to $u_q^-U_q^0u_q^+$, where $u_q^\pm$ are subalgebras of the small quantum group $u_q({\mathfrak{sl}_2})$, generated by $F$ and $E$ resepctively, and $U^0_q$ is a central subalgebra of $U_q({\mathfrak{sl}_2})$, and then restricting $u_q^-U_q^0u_q^+$ to $u_q({\mathfrak{sl}_2})$.
+This gives another folding procedure for obtaining multiplicity formulas for the small quantum group $u_q({\mathfrak{sl}_2})$ from the lattice path model considered in the present paper.
+Firstly, one needs to branch the initial model into two identical ones, starting from the right boundary of the second strip, then proceed with adding long steps similarly to the model corresponding to $U_q({\mathfrak{sl}_2})$.
+As a result we obtain lattice path model reproducing multiplicities in tensor product decomposition of representations of $u_q^-U_q^0u_q^+$.
+This model is depicted in Figure \ref{LPMUUU}.

+Secondly, one needs to identify layers as in the rule depicted in Figure \ref{identif}, which corresponds to restriction of $u_q^-U_q^0u_q^+$ to $u_q({\mathfrak{sl}_2})$.